Opinionated Fable2 - Architecture & Performance

-Nothing can be more beautiful if you wish come.
-And It seems Fable2 did made my wish true in most of the cases.
-Let’s revisit my old blog and check what is got improved and changed.
-So, goal of this blog is it should be same as old blog, but it should be smaller.
-Because of new and shiny Fable2.
+Nothing can be more beautiful if you wish to come.
+And it seems Fable2 has made my wish true in most cases.
+Let's revisit my old blog and check what has improved and changed.
+So, the goal of this blog is it should be the same as the old blog, but it should be smaller.
+Because of the new and shiny Fable2.

-Fable 2 is currently in beta but as per blog it is very much working.
-So, let’s begin
+Fable 2 is currently in beta but as per the blog, it is very much working.
+So, let's begin

 Performance